shantipriyap/Odia-NLP-Resource-Catalog/README.md

 # A Catalog for Odia Language NLP Resources
 The purpose of this catalog is to provide a one-stop solution for the researchers looking for Odia NLP resources.
-Anyone interested can contribute to Odia NLP resource useful for researchers.
-All contributors are listed on the CONTRIBUTOR list.
+This is a collective effort for the Odia NLP research community.
+The contribute information will help Odia NLP researchers.
+All contributors are listed on the <a href="https://github.com/shantipriyap/Odia-NLP-Resource-Catalog/blob/master/CONTRIBUTORS.md">CONTRIBUTOR list</a>.

 ## Text Corpora